Pilchark/bookeeper/README.md

 - Reading notes/highlights

 This design provides a foundation for a functional book management application while maintaining simplicity and essential features.

+## release notes

+### 0.0.1

+Solution for BookKeeper App
+- Update the Book model to include a status field
+- Enhance BookService to use SharedPreferences for storing books
+- Update the SearchScreen to show a status selection dialog
+- Modify BookList to read from local storage instead of mock data